Welcome to Grasshopper Class,

-What a great start we have made to Year 1!
-We have been made a great start to the new school year and everyone has settled in really well.
-The children have become familiar with their new the classroom and new daily routines.
+We have had a great start to the new school year and have all settled in really well.
+The children have become familiar with their new the classroom and daily routines.
 We have been working very hard so far this term and are very excited for our learning over the next year.

 To get to know each other really well we started the year with our mini topic ‘All About Me’.
 We looked at each other’s faces and talked about our features and painted paper plate portraits.
-The children also created their ‘myself danglies’ which are proudly hanging in our classroom to tell everyone who we are and show all of our favourite things.
+We also created ‘myself danglies’ which are proudly hanging in our classroom to tell everyone who we are and show all of our favourite things.

 Now the children are in Year 1 we have been encouraging them to start becoming a little more grown up and independent taking responsibly for themselves and their belongings.
 The children are responsible for changing their own reading book so please remember to write in your child’s reading record once you have read with them.
-The children are then allowed to change their own reading book.
+The children are then allowed to change their own reading book at the start of each school day.
 We can see the children are choosing their books carefully and are enjoying this responsibility.

-We can’t wait to share all of the wonderful things will be learning, doing and creating together over the year ahead.
+We cannot wait to share all of the wonderful things will be learning, doing and creating together over the year ahead.

 Thank you for your support and we look forward to working with you.